mahrtayyab/tweety/README.md

     * features -> features of the media
     * sizes -> size of the media
     * original_info -> original dimensions of the media preview
+    * media_key -> internal key of the following media
+    * mediaStats -> stats of the media (usually available only when the type of media is video)
+    * file_format -> file format of the media if the type of media is photo else None
+    * streams -> list of all the video types available [class Stream](#stream) (if the type of media is video)

 * ### ShortUser
     #### Representation
       ShortUser(id=id_of_user , name=name_of_user)